 Department of Business and Economics

-Dr. Shirley A. Lazorchak is a professor of marketing and the Fashion Studies program director in the Department of Business and Economics.
+Dr. Shirley A. Lazorchak is a professor of marketing in the Department of Business and Economics.
 She has the professional distinction of earning prestigious major, national and international awards in all three areas of faculty performance: Teaching, scholarly research and professional service.

 While serving as a professor at West Virginia University, she was selected by the faculty for the Outstanding Teacher Award, having been chosen from among 350 of her collegiate peers.
 She was also selected for a second Outstanding Teacher Award, having been chosen by her students from among all faculty in her department.